How to establish the right salary for your employee

 - Be aware of National Living Wage and National Minimum Wage

 If you’re recruiting a junior role, you are required to pay the National Minimum Wage to all employees over school-leaving age.
-For employees who are 25 and over you must pay the National Living Wage, the rates are as follows:
+For employees who are 25 and over you must pay the National Living Wage, click here for the current rates.

 Employees who also fall under the following categories are also entitled to receive the correct minimum wage: